“Paint us an angel with the floating violet robe and a face paled by the celestial light; paint

 us always have men ready to give the loving pains of life to the faithful representing of commonplace things, men who see

 beauty in the commonplace things, and delight in showing how kindly the light of heaven falls on them.” -George

 Why did I create the Lewis Hine Project?

-an enormous photo album of the American family.
+they have become an enormous photo album of the American family.
 By finding out what happened to some of them, and by revealing

-the photos to their descendants (most descendants are unaware of them), we are dignifying their lives, and the lives of everyone that
+the photos to their descendants (most descendants are unaware of them), we are dignifying their lives, and the lives of everyone

 I am well aware that the mostly anecdotal information from descendants may have